 - Distant Cancer – The cancer has spread to distant areas of the body, such as the liver, lungs, or other parts of the skin.

 In addition to classifications, there are different types of skin cancer.
 Each type has distinct characteristics and may require different treatment approaches.
 There are many types of skin cancer.
 Below are the three most common types, their distinctive signs, and three other rare but very serious forms of skin cancer the public needs to be aware of.

 The most common type of skin cancer is basal cell carcinoma.
 It grows in the basal cells at the bottom layer of the epidermis.
 The basal cells create new layers of skin as the outer layers die and flake off.

 The bad news is that basal cell skin cancer grows rapidly and is one of the least deadly skin cancer types.
 The good news is because tumors grow quickly, they are easy to detect early on.

 Furthermore, basal cell cancer has a very low risk of spreading to the body’s internal systems.

 Signs of basal cell tumors differ from patient to patient.
 However, basal cell tumors have certain similarities.

 - Open sores that don’t heal

-- Dome-like growths that are pink, brown or black in color
+- Dome-like growths that are pink, brown, or black

 - Small pearly bumps that grow over time